 KEY RATING CONSIDERATIONS

-The ratings confirmation and Stable trend reflect FACEBANK’s small although growing niche franchise, strong earnings and solid asset quality.
+The ratings confirmation and Stable trend reflect FACEBANK’s small niche franchise, resilient earnings and solid asset quality.
 Additionally, the ratings are underpinned by FACEBANK’s liquid balance sheet and conservative loan underwriting.
-Constraining the ratings are the Company’s relatively short operating history, heightened operational risk surrounding BSA/AML compliance given its customer base, as well as the Company’s limited scale and diversity.
+Constraining the ratings are the Company’s relatively short operating history, heightened operational risk surrounding BSA/AML compliance given its predominantly international customer base, as well as limited scale and diversity.

 Franchise Combined Building Block (BB) Assessment: Very Weak

 Over its limited operating history, FACEBANK has built a profitable banking franchise, helping its international customers transact business in the U.S. Instead of branches, the Company facilitates its deposit gathering through an arrangement with Business Development Facilitators (BDF).
 These BDFs, professionals located primarily in South America, partner with the Company by referring customers with a need for a U.S. dollar account to FACEBANK, sharing in the profits from this customer relationship.

 The Company’s earnings are supported by a low-cost deposit base, along with a higher than average yield on its residential mortgage portfolio, which helps to support the Company’s solid NIM and overall earnings.
 Profitability is also aided by wire transfer fees, as well as the IBE charter, which allows the Company to operate essentially tax exempt.

 Risk Combined Building Block (BB) Assessment: Moderate